blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Against Atheist Arguments.md

 - So the logic is slavery
 - Slavery is a part of life, the strong prey upon the weak - which is the way of nature.
 # Precise design
+- As far as I'm concerned, the universe is of a precise design.

 - WiFi
 # My view